 Broadly speaking, it appears that the emerging conversation on sharing food can go in one of two different directions.
 We can either invent a new concept around the idea of sharing food that is limited to our own society or community.
 Or we can focus our attention on the understanding that food belongs to everyone, and expand our awareness to the planetary level in order to uphold a vision of the one humanity.
 One direction is essentially conservative and self-centred if we think only in terms of what is good for ourselves and our own country.
 But if we think about the necessity of sharing food globally, and if we re-educate ourselves to think in terms of what is good for the world as a whole, then the idea of sharing to end hunger holds within itself the true meaning of revolution.
 It will be a revolutionary explosion within our collective consciousness the day we intuit the revelation of sharing on the basis of justice, on the basis of compassion, on the basis of our common sense, and especially on the basis of our maturity and responsibility.
 If we are clear on what sharing means in global terms, and if our actions are based on a revolution led by the common sense of the heart, perhaps then we can talk about the meaning of sharing in relation to food.

 If we only think about sharing food on the basis of charity, however, then we will never reach the economic understandings needed to ensure freedom from want for all the world's inhabitants.
 When we are truly interested in making sure that every person in the world is fed, sheltered and cared for, charity is an outmoded form of thinking in our societies that has to be dissipated and eventually relegated to the past.
 And unless we think about sharing food in relation to justice and ending hunger, then we are stripping the principle of sharing of its nobility and integrity.
 The principle of sharing has its dignity too, so let us not degrade this noble principle with sentimentality or notions of charity.
 Of course it's right and crucial to share food on the basis of charity within a divided society that fails to guarantee everyone access to the essentials of life, but that is a very different thing from sharing the world's resources.
 Economic sharing in global terms is a prerequisite to the art of living.
 It means to put things in their right place, to direct and redirect the world's goods in order to meet everyone's common needs.
 And with respect to food, that means we have to restructure the economic framework in order to direct the world's grain, vegetables, fruit and other foodstuffs to where it belongs - which is firstly, above all other concerns, on the empty plates of the poor and hungry.
 Considering the vast scale of the crisis, it is less about the global sharing of food in the first instance than it is about global food redistribution.
 Because how are we going to redistribute food that is produced and transported around the world on the sole basis of commercial profit?
-This is where the root of the problem lies - in the resistance of those who are only interested in selling food for material gain.
+This is where the deeper roots of the problem lies - in the resistance of those who are only interested in selling food for material gain.
 And that is why the global redistribution of food to end hunger will herald the first trumpet call on this earth for right human relations and justice.

 Let's also see if we can be clearer about the meaning of justice in relation to food.
 When a person in our society commits a crime by killing other people, that person is sent to prison.
 But even that prisoner is provided with basic amenities and given enough food to eat, and is not permitted by the government to starve.
 That is what we call justice.
 And yet we have millions of people around the world who subsist from day to day in a life-threatening state of poverty, and the government does almost nothing for them.
 What social crime are these people guilty of?
 What kind of justice is there for them?
 Obviously, there can be no justice in a world ridden with inequity and impoverishment unless the government fulfils its duty to help all its people.
 The role of the government is to serve, and not only the people who elected it to power; its duty is to serve everyone, no matter who they are and wherever they live in the world.
 So what does that mean for the millions of people who are blamelessly destitute or hungry?
 As a bare minimum, it means that even if you are poor, even if you do not have many possessions, even if you do not have enough money to fly around the world in a plane, at least you will have enough food to make sure that you are not at risk of dying from starvation or malnutrition.
 It means that Article 25 of the Universal Declaration of Human Rights must become the founding principle of every nation, which is almost the opposite of the current situation.
 Even in India, the country with the highest number of undernourished people in the world, the government spends some $40bn on its military budget each year despite the fact that it isn't at war.
 Who is the government fighting to protect, when several thousand of the nation's children die each day due to illnesses related to poor diets?
 There is more than enough food produced in that country alone to feed all of its people.
 What's to stop the government from putting a bill through parliament that says: ‘redirect the food to the hungry millions!'